 To improve the likelihood that accurate data will be gathered during the 2020 census, the North Dakota Department of Commerce retained HEI to assist with certain preparations.
 Counties and cities were asked to provide updated address data information prior to the census fieldwork; however, not all counties and cities had the resources to perform these updates.
 HEI was asked to provide a statewide address database to supplement what the cities and counties had submitted.

-The HEI team compared parcel information against 911 addressing data to provide updated residential addresses.
-This new data will provide the statistical building blocks.
+The HEI team compared parcel information against NEXGEN 911 addressing data to provide updated residential addresses.
+Fifty of the state's fifty-three counties agreed to participate.
+This new data would provide statistical building blocks.

 HEI used the 911 address database in conjunction with the parcel data to isolate residential address information.
 Apartments and multi-family dwellings needed to be further developed into full unit addresses.
 The team was able to further validate the information with the DMV registration database as well as local and countywide data sets.